Skip to main content

 Why does this matter?

 Moreover, public sector data also has value beyond the organisation that holds it.
 Lying dormant in our data assets are insights for researchers, analysts, policymakers and front-line administrators across the UK.
 To discover and take full advantage of data sharing opportunities, we must start by shifting the way we think about data: not as a means to an end, but as a versatile organisational asset.
-Over time, a more expansive appreciation of data should embody itself in a lively culture of digital collaboration and in new data management practices.
+Over time, a broader and deeper appreciation of data should embody itself in a culture of digital collaboration and in new data management practices.
 These practices will help improve the timeliness and efficacy with which we can harness data to create public value.

 How do we do this?

-Data providers should:
+Data providers should

-Data consumers should:
+Data consumers should

-Data sharing enablers should:
+Data sharing enablers should